 That intensity creates an explosion of political understanding and bonding that is harder to achieve in a permanent, legal space.
 When the last A-Spire was evicted, it brought everyone together, it introduced people to crackdown by the state.
 It wasn't rhetoric, it wasn't an eviction described to someone new to evictions over morning coffee or read in a book.
 It was a clear and actual political situation, an experience of 'us against them', inspiring solidarity.
 It was difficult yet invigorating.
 If the Cowley Club or the Sumac Centre got closed down, I believe it would divide rather than unify.
-We would probably see blame put on the heads of other people in the community rather than on the authorities.
-It would be a cause of resentment between those who have put money and work into mise, which exists only because the state says it can?
-The bricks and mortar, the signatures on legal and financial papers, the SWPstyle membership structure, the boredom on the faces of volunteer staff paying off the bank, the ghetto - all these things that come with toeing the line, turn our politics into rhetoric.
+We would probably first point of contact with non-mainstream politics is a space built on compromise, which exists only because the state says it can?
+The bricks and mortar, the signatures on legal and financial papers, the SWP-style membership structure, the boredom on the faces of volunteer staff paying off the bank, the ghetto - all these things that come with toeing the line, turn our politics into rhetoric.
 Running a legal social centre is, at best, the equivalent of working for an NGO.